MyFirstBitcoin/Light-Node-Directory/United States -- Bitcoin Grove/README.md

 ## 🎓 Graduations
 - **Dates of Graduations:** First graduation expected ~June 30, 2024
-- **Number of Students Graduated:** First graduating class expected to by 12-15 students
+- **Number of Students Graduated:** First graduating class expected to be ~12-15 students

 ## 🏆 Recent Achievements
 - Organizing Bitcoin Day Miami 2024 Conference (Planned for May 2024)